An ultimate three week self-drive journey of Costa Rica's most popular regions

 Do I need a GPS to drive around Costa Rica?

-We strongly advise to include a GPS when you’re hiring a car.
-Many routes lack accurate road signs.
-The locals may not always know the name of your hotel or the street it is on.
+We strongly advise our clients to ask for a GPS when hiring a car in Costa Rica, as many routes lack accurate road signs and the locals may not always know the name of your hotel or the street it is on.

 What can I expect from the accommodation in Costa Rica?